Brandon Gaudin: Career

-In June 2016, it was announced that Gaudin would replace Jim Nantz as the Play-by-Play Voice of the Madden NFL video game for EA Sports.
+In June 2016, it was announced Gaudin would replace Jim Nantz as the Play-by-Play Voice of the Madden NFL video game for EA Sports.
 In releasing the news, EA Producer Christian McLeod said "What really attracted us to Brandon was he just sounds like sports."
 Previous announcers for the game besides Nantz have included Pat Summerall, Al Michaels, John Madden, Cris Collinsworth, Tom Hammond, Gus Johnson and Phil Simms.

-Also in June 2016, Gaudin was signed by the Big Ten Network to broadcast football, basketball and baseball in addition to expanding his role in college and the NFL as a play-by-play voice for Westwood One.
-Gaudin’s also broadcasts select NFL, college football, college basketball, and Major League Baseball games for Fox Sports.
+Also, in June 2016, Gaudin was signed by the Big Ten Network to broadcast football, basketball and baseball in addition to expanding his role in college and the NFL as a play-by-play voice for Westwood One.
+Gaudin has also broadcast select NFL, college football, college basketball, and Major League Baseball games for Fox Sports.

 Several of Gaudin's calls have been featured on ESPN's SportsCenter Play of the Day as well as The Dan Patrick Show.
 One of the springboards to Gaudin's career came during his junior year in college, when he won a nationwide Play-by-Play competition sponsored by CBS during the 2005 NCAA Tournament.
 For winning the award, Gaudin was flown to the Final Four and interviewed at halftime on CBS by Greg Gumbel.

-On February 16, 2023, Bally Sports South and Southeast announced that Gaudin was the new play-by-play broadcaster for the Atlanta Braves, replacing Chip Caray who left to do play-by-play for the St. Louis Cardinals.
+On February 16, 2023, Bally Sports South and Southeast announced Gaudin was the new play-by-play broadcaster for the Atlanta Braves, replacing Chip Caray who departed to do play-by-play for the St. Louis Cardinals.
 Gaudin said "I get to be behind the mic for the team I grew up idolizing.
 And the team who fostered my love for both sports and broadcasting."